Did you apply? Refer back to the terms and conditions for program details including the shortlisting and judging process, key dates and awards.

-Brisbane's freshest young musicians will take part in a transformative experience with The QUBE Effect 2022.
+Brisbane's freshest young musicians are taking part in a transformative experience with The QUBE Effect 2022.

-From December, Brisbane City Council will work with a talented group of 24 new acts to provide them with the opportunity to network with and be mentored by some of Brisbane’s most influential music industry experts.
-Musicians will develop their skills in publicity, copyright and live stage performance, as well as have their own live music video filmed for thousands of people to watch and vote for in the People’s Choice Award.
+Since December, Brisbane City Council has been working with a talented group of 23 new acts to provide them with networking and mentoring opportunities with some of Queensland’s most influential music industry experts.
+Musicians have also developed their skills in publicity, copyright and live stage performance, as well as filming their own music video for thousands of people to watch and vote for in the People’s Choice Award.